codechefmarc/localist_drupal/README.md

 # Running Migrations
 * As long as the "Enable Localist sync" is checked and the all Preflight Checks are green, migrations will run on cron and will sync events roughly every hour.
 * Manual sync is also possible via the settings form by clicking on the "Sync Now" button.
 * If a migration is not found, a warning message will inform only when running migrations from the settings page.
-Therefore it is a good idea to test migrations via the "Sync Now" button on the settings page.
+Therefore, it is a good idea to test migrations via the "Sync Now" button on the settings page.

 # Overriding Migrations